RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 * **Description:** This feature consists of two new options for the end-users:
   * **Stop Notifications:** A list of options to stop notifications for a certain time \(30min, 1h, 2h, 24h, custom date/hour\).
   * **Notifications Schedule:** Option to configure \(in user's settings\) the availability time where notifications will be sent:
-    * With the option to configure for every day from X time to Y time
+    * With the option to configure for every day from X time to Y time.
-    * With the option to configure for weekdays from X time to Y time
+    * With the option to configure for weekdays from X time to Y time.
-    * With the option to configure X and Y times for each day of the week manually
+    * With the option to configure X and Y times for each day of the week manually.
-    * The same settings should be available for the workspace admin to configure a default value for all users
+    * The same settings should be available for the workspace admin to configure a default value for all users.
-    * The implementation should cover the web and mobile applications
+    * The implementation should cover the web and mobile applications.

 ### **Support share location on mobile apps**